haskell-nix/hnix/README.md

 (`--` is for separation between `cabal` & `hnix` args)

-## Entering the HNix REPL
+## Using the HNix REPL

-Enter the REPL:
+To enter in:
 ```
 hnix --repl
 ```